2. Summary of Significant Accounting Policies

 ii.
 Depreciation

-The company depreciates property plant and equipment on straight-line-method (sLm) as per the useful life of assets, as estimated by the management/ independent professional, which are generally in line with Schedule-II to the Companies Act, 2013
+The company depreciates property plant and equipment on straight-line-method (SLM) as per the useful life of assets, as estimated by the management/ independent professional, which are generally in line with Schedule-II to the Companies Act, 2013.

 b.
-Intangible assets:
+Intangible Assets:

 i.
-Recognition and measurement
+Recognition and Measurement

+Ilntangible assets acquired separately are measured on initial recognition at cost.
 Subsequent to initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
-In case of internally generated intangible asset arising from development activity is recognised at cost only if its probable that the asset would generate future economic benefit and the expenditure attributable to said assets during its development can be measured reliably.
-Capital expenditure on purchase and development of identifiable on monetary assets without physical substance is recognised as Intangible Assets when:
+In case of internally generated intangible asset arising from development activity is recognised at cost only if it is probable that the asset would generate future economic benefit and the expenditure attributable to said assets during its development can be measured reliably.
+Capital expenditure on purchase and development of identifiable on monetary assets without physical substance is recognised as Intangible Assets when: It is probable that the expected future economic benefits that are attributable to the asset will flow to the entity and the cost of the asset can be measure reliably.

 ii.
 Depreciation